The Top 3 Identities We Create From Our Trauma and How They Keep Us Trapped in the Past

 When I first started dating, without even realizing it, I absolutely tied myself to a victim identity.
 I wanted to tell the man I was dating about the abuse I experienced so that he could feel sorry for me, hold me, take care of me, get angry for me, and fiercely protect me.
 In creating this identity, I constantly attracted men who were looking for someone to save; men who were overbearing, controlling, possessive or clingy.

 But relationships were not the only area that this victim identity permeated.
 Through this identity, I was constantly manifesting circumstances in which I was the victim.
-I was constantly changing jobs because every boss I had was vindictive, manipulative and mean.
+I was constantly changing jobs because every boss I had was vindictive, manipulative, and mean.
 I would go home and tell my boyfriend about how terrible work was, he would get angry for me and want to defend his helpless victim girlfriend and the cycle would continue.
 No matter how hard I tried, I could never make enough money to cover my bills.
 I was always exhausting myself by commuting from one dead-end job to the other multiple times a day.
 Things constantly went wrong.
-My car would break down, some unpaid bill from three years ago would resurface and I would owe five times more, etc. And why did all of these things happen?
+My car would break down, some unpaid bills from three years ago would resurface and I would owe five times more, etc. And why did all of these things happen?
 Because I wanted them to.
-Of course, consciously, I wanted peace, abundance and happiness.
+Of course, consciously, I wanted peace, abundance, and happiness.
 But subconsciously, my entire identity was based around the notion that I was a victim.
 If things went well and I was no longer a victim, what would happen?
 Where would I find a job?
 I had attracted men who wanted to save me.
 If I was no longer a victim, who would love me?
 Most importantly, who would I be?
 All of these questions seemed far scarier than the circumstances I was living in so I continued to recreate my past.

 I Am Special

 I survived trauma.
 While all my friends were being held by loving parents, I was being abused.
 While all my friends have a safety net with their families if they lose their jobs or decide they want to switch careers, I have only myself.
 I survived things that most people could never even imagine.
-And because of it I am stronger, more independent, smarter, tougher, funnier and more resilient.
+And because of it, I am stronger, more independent, smarter, tougher, funnier, and more resilient.
 I am special.

 That is the special identity.
 While all of that may seem better than the victim identity, it still traps me in my past.
 It still forces me to live within a perpetual state of having to overcome circumstances and struggle for things that “other” people receive easily.
 It’s also a very sad attempt at attaching myself to some notion of superiority - a superiority that exists only through remaining attached to the trauma.
 When I went a little deeper into the special identity, I found that it was also a mask for the fearful hope that there was a reason for the abuse.
-It’s easier to accept that the abuse occurred if I can say that I am stronger, more independent and more special than those who haven’t experienced it.
+It’s easier to accept that the abuse occurred if I can say that I am stronger, more independent, and more special than those who haven’t experienced it.
 In a way, it temporarily took away some of the pain.
 Regardless, this special identity keeps me trapped.
 If I release my abusive past, my specialness is gone.

 So how do we release these identities?